 Choosing the Right CDN

-- Global network of 275+ cities
+- Global network spanning 275+ cities

-- Built-in security features
+- Integrated DDoS protection and security features

 Amazon CloudFront

-- Deep integration with AWS services
+- Seamless integration with AWS services

-- Pay-as-you-go pricing
+- Usage-based pricing model

 Fastly

-- Edge computing capabilities
+- Advanced edge computing capabilities

-- Real-time purging
+- Real-time cache purging (sub-second globally)

 Implementation Best Practices